fsctl/webgpu-experiment/README.md

-# webgpu compute shader experiment
+# WebGPU compute shader experiment

-This is a demonstration WebGPU compute shader.
-It computes the value of pi using a Monte Carlo approach.
+This is a demonstration WebGPU compute shader that computes the value of pi using a Monte Carlo approach.
 It's an unremarkable program that was written just to experiment with WebGPU.

-## How to run
+## How to Run

 Regular browsers don't support WebGPU at the time of this writing, so first install [Chrome Canary](https://www.google.com/chrome/canary/).

-Enable "Unsafe WebGPU" in [chrome://flags/#enable-unsafe-webgpu](chrome://flags/#enable-unsafe-webgpu).
+Enable "Unsafe WebGPU" in **[chrome://flags/#enable-unsafe-webgpu](chrome://flags/#enable-unsafe-webgpu)**.
 Verify WebGPU is working using an examples site like [this one](https://austin-eng.com/webgpu-samples/samples/animometer).

 Clone this repo and open index.html.
 You should get some approximation of pi ~= 3.14.